gammapy/gammapy-unbinned-analysis/pig-XXX.rst

 Status
 ======
-We have a repository where a first protoype can be found: https://github.com/gammapy/gammapy-unbinned-analysis/
+We implemented a first prototype of the EventDataset class (which does not inherit from the ``MapDataset``) including a maker (EventDatasetMaker) and evaluator (UnbinnedEvaluator) class.
+The code can be found here: https://github.com/gammapy/gammapy-unbinned-analysis/tree/main/EventDataset.

 Outlook